-Join us on Thursday, August 5, 2-3:30 pm to strengthen linkages to PrEP and HIV care from the Highland Emergency Department (ED) and support people linking to care while actively using substances.
+Join us on Thursday, August 5, 2-3:30 pm to strengthen linkages from the Emergency Department (ED) to PrEP and HIV care, including people who actively use substances.

 Please click here to register!

-This East Bay linkage and prevention network meeting will focus on reviewing ED linkage cases and determining how we can improve linkages for people diagnosed with HIV, re-engaging in care or starting PrEP or PEP in the Highland ED, including people with active substance use.
+This East Bay linkage and prevention network meeting will focus on determining how we can improve linkages for people diagnosed with HIV, re-engaging in care or starting PrEP or PEP in the ED, including people with active substance use.

 This important discussion around improving ED linkages is a priority in our 5-year East Bay Ending the HIV Epidemic strategic plan.
 We want all East Bay HIV organizations to be represented, and everyone (front-line workers, managers, community members) is welcome to join.